World Health Day 2014: small bite, big threat

-25 February 2014 -- Mosquitoes, flies, ticks and bugs may be a threat to your health – and that of your family - at home and when travelling.
-This is the message of this year’s World Health Day, 7 April, which highlights actions we can all take to protect ourselves from the serious diseases that these “vectors” can cause.
-Use these posters to help you prepare for your World Health Day activities.
+4 April 2014 – Mosquitoes, flies, ticks and bugs may be a threat to your health – and that of your family - at home and when travelling.
+This is the message of this year’s World Health Day, on 7 April.
+This short video highlights simple measures we can take to protect ourselves.

 40% at risk40% of the world's population is at risk from dengue.Fact sheet on dengue

 1.3 millionAn estimated 1.3 million new cases of leishmaniasis occur annually.Fact sheet on leishmaniasis